-Inter-channel time-shift (optional)
+Inter-channel time-shift correction (optional)

-The table “interchannel timeshift” defines time shifts between the channels of the digitizer.
-It must be a row vector of values, one for each channel, that defines time shift of each channel relative to the first channel in the “channel indetifiers” list, e.g. for three channels:
+The table “interchannel timeshift” defines correction values for time shifts between the channels of the digitizer.
+It must be a row vector of values, one for each channel, that defines correction of time shift of each channel relative to the first channel in the “channel indentifiers” list, e.g. for three channels:

 #startsection:: interchannel timeshift